payamyek/adventofcode2022/README.md

 The solutions posted will be more polished then their initial state used to complete the AOC challenges.

 This repository will be structured in the following way, for every day of the challenges there will be a folder named `dayi`, where `i` is an integer detailing the day of the challenge.
-With two subfolders `partA` and `partB` each containg four files: `input.txt`, `test.txt`,`solution.py` and `readme.MD`.
+With two subfolders `dayi/partA` and `dayi/partB` each containg four files: `input.txt`, `test.txt`,`solution.py` and `readme.MD`.

 - `input.txt` is the text file containing the input file of the problem set
 - `test.txt` is the text filie containging a test case of the problem set